 I am so in love with this lemon raspberry ricotta cake!
 It’s a light, refreshing, moist, delicious dessert that doesn’t need any mixers!
 Just a 9-inch springform pan, a few mixing bowls, a fine grater, whisks, and a spatula.
 That’s it!

 The key players in this cake recipe are the whole milk ricotta cheese, raspberries, and lemons.
-The ricotta cheese gives it that nice creamy texture, while the raspberries give you the perfect level of sweetness and flavor, with a lip-smacking kick of tartness from the lemon juice and zest!
+The ricotta cheese gives it a nice, creamy texture, while the raspberries add the perfect level of sweetness and flavor, with a lip-smacking kick of tartness from the lemon juice and zest!

 Like my Chocolate Chip Ricotta Cake and Chocolate Ricotta Cake, it combines a cheesecake and cake in one, making it the perfect treat to enjoy any time of year.
 Serve it chilled with a sprinkling of powdered sugar or at room temperature, which is just as yummy!